ruflin/Elastica/CONTRIBUTING.md

 ### Tests
 Run the command `make docker-run-phpunit` to run the PHP tests on the code inside the docker container.

+To run a specific group of PHPUnit tests, use the `PHPUNIT_GROUP` variable on the `maek docker-run-phpunit` command.
+Use `make docker-run-phpunit PHPUNIT_GROUP=unit` to only run tests belonging to the `unit` group.

 If you want to run just a specific test or a one specific file, you should run the `tools/phpunit.phar` from inside the docker container:
     1. enter the docker container `docker exec -ti 'elastica_php' sh`